 Soon after discovering this stack, I relented to the tyranny of “easy”.
 As you probably noticed above, the biggest friction to publishing isn’t in 'how' you do it, it’s in the effort of doing it at all.

 Substack has begun attracting journalists and bloggers that now depend on it to make a living.
-This, in turn, has emboldened me to ignore the SEO costs of not hosting the blog on my own domain.
+This has emboldened me to ignore the SEO costs of not hosting the blog on my own domain.

 In the spirit of YAGNI, I’m betting that 1) Substack will release a custom domain feature within a year and 2) I won’t have a large enough following for it to matter until then (or realistically, after).